SPL-FORTH-ICS/CAVEMOVE/pyhton/source/api-documentation.md

 **Returns:**

- - <b>`numpy.ndarray`</b>:  The processed uncontrolled condition signal for the specified microphones.
+ - <b>`numpy.ndarray`</b>:  The processed uncontrolled noise condition signal for the specified microphones.

 **Raises:**

  - <b>`ValueError`</b>:  If the microphone setup is not available.
  - <b>`ValueError`</b>:  If mics is not an integer or a list of integers.
- - <b>`ValueError`</b>:  If the given uncontrolled condition is not available for the given microphone setup.
+ - <b>`ValueError`</b>:  If the given uncontrolled noise condition is not available for the given microphone setup.

 ---